-Here, Sarah gives travellers her top tips for staying fit and keeping the mind, body and soul in shape when you’re travelling.
+Sarah Wilson’s travel tips will help you keep the mind, body and soul in shape when you’re travelling.

 “I make a green smoothie (pureed greens and whole fruit), which I carry in a metal canister to drink before flights.
 I then use the canister as my water bottle for the rest of the trip.”

 “I don’t overdo exercise when travelling.
-Your body is more compromised and responds best to gentle and consistent (i.e. daily) movement.
+Your body responds best to gentle and consistent (i.e. daily) movement.

-- Run the stairs.
+- Run the stairs of your hotel or nearby.
 Only got time for a quick 10-minute workout?
 A few laps of the internal stairs is great.